codematrixer/codematrixer/README.md

 <h2> Hi, I'm Matrixer </h2>

-I've been immersed in mobile automation tools and platform development, currently diving deep into Harmony Next automation.
+I've been immersed in mobile automation tools and platform development, currently diving deep into HarmonyOS NEXT automation.

-I like connecting with different people, so if you want to say hi, I'll be happy to meet you more! 😃

 <!--
 **codematrixer/codematrixer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.